What is User Experience?

-In the most simple terms, a user journey is the entire experience a user has while interacting with an interface or product.
-It shows you all the steps they’ve taken in order to achieve a goal – for instance, finalizing their purchase.
+In the simplest possible terms, a user journey is the entire experience a user has while interacting with an interface or product.
+It shows you all the steps they’ve taken in order to achieve a goal – for instance, finalizing a purchase.

 That being said, user journey mapping is the process of documenting this entire interaction.
 It helps designers visualize the entire UX experience and lets them spot any improvement areas, unnecessary steps, or other important elements of a given user task.

 6 Steps to Creating a User Journey Map